-English Rural’s Chief Executive, Adrian Maunders has written to partners parish councillors, thanking them for their support in campaigning to highlight the disproportionate impact that the proposed Right to Buy extension to housing association tenants would have on rural communities.
+Back in 2015, English Rural’s then Chief Executive, Adrian Maunders wrote to partners and parish councillors, thanking them for their support in campaigning to highlight the disproportionate impact that the proposed Right to Buy extension to housing association tenants would have on rural communities.

-Explaining the current position of the voluntary deal reached, he goes on to say ‘There is much details of the voluntary RTB agreement yet to be worked out but I wanted to let you know as soon as possible that the rural affordable homes developed by English Rural in your parish will continue to be excluded from the RTB and therefore secured for future generations.
+Explaining the position of the voluntary deal reached, he went on to say ‘There is much detail of the voluntary RTB agreement yet to be worked out, but I wanted to let you know as soon as possible that the rural affordable homes developed by English Rural in your parish will continue to be excluded from the RTB and therefore secured for future generations.
 Tenants of properties excluded from the RTB who wish to exercise a RTB will be assisted to buy elsewhere and take the discount which they would have received, but for the exclusion, to help them buy an alternative property, possibly from another housing association.’

-Along with other rural advocates, English Rural is supporting the request to incorporate as broader protection for rural areas, which is being presented through the Rural Housing Alliance as part of current negotiations with the National Housing Federation.
+Along with other rural advocates, English Rural has supported the request to incorporate as broader protection for rural areas, which is being presented through the Rural Housing Alliance as part of current negotiations with the National Housing Federation.